comp523-w4g/watson-4-good/_includes/index/func_spec.md

 ## Interfaces
 * Basic
-1. Running sentiment on one or more hashtag(s)
+	-  Running sentiment on one or more hashtag(s)

-2. Enter hashtag into the input bar
-3. Hit button which will query the back-end API
-4. Visualize results
+* Advanced User
+	-  Running sentiment on tweets that are not a live-feed
+		- Import from a database
+		- Analyze tweets from a date range specified by user
+	- Exports sentiment results and tweets after finished running into a usable file
+	- running sentiment on past "saved/favorited" hashtags

 ## Specific User Types
 1. Basic Visualization User